Liiv-Dev/ReadMe-Generator/README.md

 ## Usage

-Answers quesstions from prompt, and js will do the rest.
+Answers questions from prompt, and js will do the rest.

 ## Credits